3. Config

 latexindent.pl specialLR.tex -l=specialsLeftRight.yaml

-we receive the respective outputs in Listing 134 and Listing 135.
+we receive the output in Listing 135.

 \begin{equation}